nadineprigann/permacultural-web-dev/README.md

 # Documentation of creating a workflow for permacultural web products

 This project documents the process of developing a web development workflow based on permacultural principles which aims to be more sustainable than conventional web development practices.
+The documentation itself is based on [VuePress](https://vuepress.vuejs.org/) v1, a [Vue](https://vuejs.org/)-powered static site generator.

 ## Preparation